Prag8855/aab/content/guides/start-a-business-in-germany.md

 ## How hard is it?

-**It's not so bad.** It's a lot of work at in the first year.
+**It's not so bad.** It's a lot of work in the first year.
 There is a lot to learn, and a lot of paperwork to do.
 You must be organised.
 After a year or two, it's easier.

 **If you need a [residence permit](/glossary/Aufenthaltstitel)** to live in Germany, it's harder because you must deal with the [immigration office](/glossary/Ausländerbehörde).
 It takes a few months to [get a freelance visa](/guides/freelance-visa), and you must renew it every few years.
 This adds a lot of costs, delays and paperwork.